trufflesuite/trufflesuite.com/src/blog/contributors-youve-earned-a-gitpoap/index.md

 Those of you who have contributed to all three projects can claim all three POAPs!

-Here are some POAPs you should expect to receive as a TruffleSuite contributor.
+Here are some POAPs you should expect to receive as a TruffleSuite contributor:

 ![gitpoap examples](./poap-examples.png)